Updated Oct. 30, 2017: Revised with references from Season 2.

 Close Encounters of the Third Kind (1977)

 Another Stranger Things episode, another Spielberg reference.
 Before he made aliens lovable with E.T., Spielberg was exploring secret government programs at Devil's Tower, Wyo.
-Just like Judy destroys her family's living room in Stranger Things, Richard Dreyfuss tears his family home apart trying to recreate the national monument in Close Encounters.
+Just like Joyce destroys her family's living room in Stranger Things, Richard Dreyfuss tears his family home apart trying to recreate the national monument in Close Encounters.

 Winona Ryder.
 'Nuff said.